Hiimus/arca_bookstore/README.md

 ## Information architecture

-- Below is an overview of how the user can navigate this site.
+Heroku PostgreSQL is used to host the backend database for this site.

+Arca Bookstore contains these Django apps:

+Blog
+Bag
+Checkout
+Help
+Home
+Products
+Profiles

 ## Database Schema